evgenyneu/evgenii.com/app/blog/_posts/2014-03-18-semantic-search-and-the-future-of-seo.md

 ## Transition from 'Web of sites' to a 'Web of people'

-> You need to have social layer to everything you do.
+> Build a social layer to everything you do.

 Your clients want to see people behind your website: their passion, drive, their identity.
 Connections create trust.
 And without trust all commercial activity stops.